-Every traveler using plane to travel to or from Europe is protected under the European regulations.
-Unfortunately very few passengers are aware of this and those who do often lack the legal knowledge and persistence required to successfully claim compensation.
+Everyone who travels by plane to or from Europe is protected under the European regulations.
+Unfortunately very few passengers are aware of this and those who do often lack the legal knowledge and persistence required to successfully claim compensation for a delayed, cancelled or overbooked flight.
 Here’s how to find out how much compensation you are entitled to:

 Under EU Regulation (EC) 261/2004 you are entitled to compensation of €250, €400 or €600 per passenger every time when your flight is delayed, cancelled or overbooked.
 The amount you are entitled to is dependent on the distance and destination of your flight.